fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet rode into the precincts of the Kaaba, dismounted from his camel, called his cousin, Ali ibn Abi Talib, and both of them entered the Kaaba, cognizant of the Divine Commandment to the Prophets, Abraham (Ibrahim) and Ismael:

-    ...and We covenanted with Abraham and Ismael that they should sanctify My house...
-(Chapter 2; verse 125)
+    "And We covenanted with Abraham and Ismael that they should sanctify My house".
+    Quran, surah Al-Bakarah (The Cow) 2:125

 The Prophet found the House of God (Kaaba) in a state of defilement; it had become a pantheon of 360 idols, and it had to be sanctified.
 The Prophet knocked down each idol as he read the following verse from Qur’an:

     Truth has come, and Falsehood has vanished.
 For Falsehood is (by its nature) bound to vanish.
-(Chapter 17; verse 81)
+    Quran, surah Al-Isra (The Night Journey) 17:81

 Narrated Abdullah bin Masud:
 > The Prophet ﷺ   entered Mecca and (at that time) there were three hundred-and-sixty idols around the Kaaba.
 He started stabbing the idols with a stick he had in his hand and reciting: "Truth (Islam) has come and Falsehood (disbelief) has vanished."